hrideshmg/mapmate/README.md

 ## Usage

 1. **Enter a Location**: Search or select a location on the map.
-2. **Enter description**: Enter a brief of your desired plot.
+2. **Enter description**: Enter a brief of your desired plot, like for eg: "Low flood risk and close proximity to hospitals"
-3. **View Data Analysis**: The app gathers weather, earthquake, and crime data relevant to the chosen area.
+3. **View Data Analysis**: The app gathers weather, earthquake, and all other relevant factors.
-4. **Receive Suitability Score**: An AI-powered score provides a summary of the area’s suitability for housing.
+4. **Receive Suitability Score**: A score is generated taking into account the various factors as well the users input.
-5. **Compare Areas**: Adjust the search radius to compare nearby locations and evaluate different housing options.
+5. **Compare Areas**: Compare nearby locations and evaluate different housing options.

 ## License